Nasdanika/tracker/org.nasdanika.tracker.repository/src/site/markdown/vision.md

 * Ownership assignment assistant - even load, member leave fault tolerance.
 * Ownership change "recipe"/actions - creates KT private issues so they don't show up in the published changelog.
 * Action contribution
+* Overview page - a more detailed of "real-life agile" and an explanation what the tracker does - planning, skill requirements, distributed team, ...
+* Scrum meeting/call view - a table to enter spent effort since last report and remaining effort.
+Like a composite transaction - results in multiple progress report entries.
+Progress report start date shall default to the previous progress report end date or on the increment start date.